joshuaFordyce/joshuaFordyce/README.md

 # Applied AI MLOps | Distributed Data Systems | Reducing Developer Friction
 Hi I'm Joshua.
 I architect and build the "glue code" that connections cutting edge llm and RAG tools with high-scale data infrastucture.
 My core focus is reducing developer friction by creating robust, observable, and performant extensions for modern MLOps frameworks

-My passion for simplifying complex infrastructure began at Oracle and ramped up at Starburst, where I specialized in high performance Trino data access over massive data lakes.
+I'm passionate about building the custom solutions and integrations that bring advanced AI out of the lab and into production for user-focused use cases.

-# Starburst Contributions:
+# 1. Data InfrastuctureStarburst Contributions:

+  - Starburst Contributiosn & Field Enablement:
     - My work centers on developer and operator efficiency.
       - Contributions to Minitrino (lightweight testing envirionments)
       - Comprehensive Trino Runbooks for advanced debugging
       - The Terraform toolkit for declarative data infrastucture deployment

-# Expertise:
+  Expertise:

-  - This experiences has made me an expert in deploying, optimizing and troubleshooting complex Distributed Systems and Kubernetes/Container     infrastucture for petabyte-scale data access
+  - This experiences has made me an expert in deploying, optimizing and troubleshooting complex Distributed Systems and Kubernetes/Container infrastucture for petabyte-scale data access.

+  # 2. AI Integrations & Extension (Custom Solutions):

+  - I'v been applying my infrastructure knowledge to the open source AI landscape, specifically by customizing and extending foundational tools to handle enterprise data complexity
+       - RAG & LLM Tooling:
+         - I build direct contributions and glue-code customizations to RAG libraries like LangChain and LlamaINdex, ensuring they can robustly connect to and query structured data sources like Trino
+       - MLOps:
+         - I create specialized extensions on modern MLOps frameworks like Truss and Opik to solve production challenges like structured output, observability, and efficient model serving

 # Highlighted Open Source Contributions with Pinned Repos

+These are currently in-progress or recently completed projects that demonstrate my focus on field-ready AI solutions:
   - Semantrino
     - https://github.com/joshuaFordyce/Semantrino
     - Provides a tested, production-ready bluperint for high-accuracy RAG on SQL data